 In these four estates—falling close together, in 1840, 1842, 1849, and 1852—we catch a glimpse of a small and fairly cohesive enslaved community, with most being members of the Wright, Semmes, Crawford, Edmondson, and Brown families.
 Individuals bearing other names might also be related, though less obviously.

-- Martha Ann Brown and Tobias (Toby) Edmondson, purchased by Henry Phillips and still in his possession in 1864, along with Martha’s apparent children, Wesley and Richard Brown;
+- Martha Ann Brown, purchased by Henry Phillips and still in his possession in 1864, along with her apparent children, Wesley and Richard Brown;

 - Harriet Semmes, purchased by Fielder’s widow Matilda; sold from Matilda’s estate in 1849, with one child; found in possession of their son Lewis in 1864, along with Ellen Semmes, born about 1849, who likely was that child; and